iDEP-SDSU/idep/readme.md

 + Most recent version of R and RStudio installed.

 1. Upgrade to the most recent version of R and Rstudio.
-2. Start RStudio and install all the R packages by using [this script](https://github.com/iDEP-SDSU/idep/blob/master/classes/librarySetup.R).
+2. Start RStudio and install all the R packages.
 As we need so many R packages, this may take several hours.
 From RStudio console window:
 ```
 source https://raw.githubusercontent.com/iDEP-SDSU/idep/master/classes/librarySetup.R
 ```

 3. Download iDEP source code and example data files from GitHub.
 The best is to click the Clone or Download button on this [page](https://github.com/iDEP-SDSU/idep).
-And unzip to a folder such as C:/IDEP.
+And unzip to a folder such as C:/IDEP, such that it contains all the subfolders such as config, classes, shinyapps, and so on.

-4. Download the most recent [database files](https://mft.sdstate.edu/public/file/3Y66fppA0Eym0G41taPtRw/data104.tar.gz) and unzip to the same folder (C:/IDEP), so that your database can be found at C:/IDEP/data/data104.
+4. Download the most recent database file [here](https://mft.sdstate.edu/public/file/3Y66fppA0Eym0G41taPtRw/data104.tar.gz).
+Unzip it to the same folder (C:/IDEP), so that your database can be found at C:/IDEP/data/data104.

 5. Start Rstudio and load the ui.R and server.R scripts in the folder C:/IDEP/shinyapps/idep94.
 And then click on Run app.
 Similarily, the ShinyGO app could be started at the folder, C:/IDEP/shinyapps/go74/.